qouteall/qouteall-blog/blog/2025/About circular reference.md

 ## Ordering breaks cycle

+If there is a partial ordering, and edge can only be formed follow the order, then cycle cannot exist.

+Although cycle is a global property, ordering is a local property that can trasitively propagate to global ($a < b \land b < c \Rightarrow a < c$).

 If there is a globally uniform ordering of acquiring locks, then deadlock won't occur.
 For example, if there are two locks `lock1` and `lock2`, if I ensure that `lock1`'s locking order if before `lock2`, then there won't be the case that a thread acquired `lock2` and is acquiring `lock1`.
 Then in resource allocation graph, the path from `lock2` to `lock1` cannot be formed.
 So deadlock can be prevented.

 Rust favors tree-shaped ownership.
 There is a hierarchy between owner and owned values.
 This creates an order that prevents cycle.
 If you use sharing (reference counting) but don't use mutability, then creating new value can only use already-created value, so circular reference is still not possible.
 Only by combination of sharing and mutability can circular reference be created.